-The race will see 25 teams of six riders start on Horse Guards Road in St James’s Park at 13:30 on Sunday 30 July 2017 and stream west through the capital, offering spectators a variety of great opportunities to support their cycling heroes along the route.
+The race will see 20 teams of riders start on Horse Guards Road in St James’s Park and stream west through the capital, offering spectators a variety of great opportunities to support their cycling heroes along the route.

 One option for cycling fans is to head to the start area on Horse Guards Parade next to St James’s Park, where spectators will be able to see the pro riders signing in and putting the finishing touches to their preparation ahead of the race.
 The race will also be televised live on the BBC and shown on a big screen in Green Park.

 The 2018 Race

 Pascal Ackermann bounced back from a mid-race crash to win the sixth Prudential RideLondon-Surrey Classic on a borrowed bike after a thrilling race through pouring rain brought the curtain down on the capital’s two-day celebration of cycling.
 Read the race report here.